 The year 2012 wasn’t exactly rewarding for the better part of the population.
 Greece didn’t default, Doomsday didn’t happen and Valve yet again failed to deliver HL:3.
 However, there were certain bright spots, too: Spain emerged victorious in the 2012 UEFA Euro cup and the European politicians somehow managed to prevent collapse of the single currency.
 The watchmakers from Europe and Japan, too, managed to introduce a number of great watches, although there was nothing truly revolutionary neither in terms of design, nor technical characteristics (here I am talking about mass-produced models, not some ultra-expensive one-offs).

-Rolex, one of the major Swiss watchmakers, has recently updated its range of "professional" Rolex Oyster Perpetual Yacht-Master collection with a new Ref.
+Rolex has recently updated its range of “professional” Rolex Oyster Perpetual Yacht-Master collection with a new Ref.
 16622 model.
 Executed in their proprietary “rolesium” alloy of 950 platinum and stainless steel, the gadget features a blue dial and looks, well, extremely cool.
-Besides offering more contrast display, the new watch is also more elegant than the previous iterations of the piece, including those with platinum dials.
+Besides offering more contrast display, the 16622 is also more elegant than the previous iterations, including even those with platinum dials.

 Always thought that only Fender can randomly shuffle decks and necks of radically different classic guitars and get away with that?
 Think again!
 At Baselworld 2011 trade show the legendary Swiss watchmaker has updated its Daytona collection with the new Rolex Oyster Perpetual Cosmograph Daytona (ref.
 116515LN) model that combines their signature Everose-alloy case with a black Cerachrom ceramic bezel.
 And, yes: thanks to the winning combination of colors and textures, it really does look fantastic!